American School Portrait, ca. 1820

-GUEST: Yeah, my mom does-- me and my mom.
+GUEST: Yeah, and my mom does, me and my mom.

 APPRAISER: Is that a hobby of yours?

 GUEST: No, not really.
-We don't really go to them that much-- flea markets.
+We don't really go to that much flea markets.
 We like to go to the thrift store instead.

 APPRAISER: That's exactly right.
 In fact, that's exactly the way appraisers value and date things.